reedhedges/AMRISim/README.md

 See below for description of which parts of the Pioneer protocol are implemented, and simulator-specific extensions.

-The host is running AMRISim is advertised via a simple broadcast discovery protocol, compatible with the Lantronix WiBox device used on some Pioneer robots.
+The host running AMRISim is advertised via a simple broadcast discovery protocol, compatible with the Lantronix WiBox device used on some Pioneer robots.
 (MDNS-SD or another service discover protocol can perhaps be added if desired, contact the maintainer(s)).